daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

     ).rvs(size)
 ```

-To adjust the `duration` parameter value, we can generate a 1-dimensional array from a distribution with the following parameter values:
+To adjust the `duration` parameter value, I can generate a 1-dimensional array from a distribution with the following parameter values:
 - `mean=1`,
 - `std_ved=0.2`,
 - `lower_bound=0`,